microsoft/TheLaunchSpace/README.md

 The Launch Space is part of Microsoft learn TV.
 This repo is a place to share slide decks, demos and links.
-Each show is in it's own directory on the left.
+Each show is in it's own directory.

 The Launch Space is broadcast here: https://youtu.be/QPXNfV9MciI